nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo/how-to-translate-the-nuxeo-platform.md

 ### Translating Labels

 Labels translation are managed on Crowdin.
-To translate Nuxeo labels or change a translation, you need to [join the Nuxeo project on Crowdin](http://crowdin.net/project/nuxeo/invite).
+To translate Nuxeo labels or change a translation, you need to join the [Nuxeo JSF UI](http://crowdin.net/project/nuxeo/invite) or [Nuxeo Web UI](http://crowdin.net/project/nuxeo-web-ui/invite) project on Crowdin.

 If you are not familiar with Crowdin, take a look at their [quick start guide](http://crowdin.net/page/quick-start) [.](http://crowdin.net/project/nuxeo/invite)
 Basically here are the steps to contribute: